paulzql/shadowsocks-erlang/README.md

 * start / update listener

- If the port already started,the method,password and expiretime will be updated.
+ If the port already started,the method, password and expiretime will be updated.

 ```erlang
     Args = [{port, 8388}, {type, server}, {ota, false}, {method, "rc4-md5"},{password,"xx"}],